PLEASANT SEPTEMBER WEATHER

 Your First Alert Weather Forecast:

 There’s an area of high pressure moving through the Midwest.
 Ahead of this stable weathermaker, our northwest breeze will not be as strong as yesterday.
-It’s going to be a nice day with comfortable high temperatures in the lower 70s.
-Skies will be mostly sunny, but similar to yesterday, we can’t rule out an isolated afternoon shower across the Northwoods.
+It’s a nice day with comfortable high temperatures in the lower 70s.
+Skies will stay sunny to partly cloudy, but similar to yesterday, we can’t rule out an isolated afternoon shower across the Northwoods.

 After high pressure passes over top of us, the wind will veer to the south-southwest tomorrow.
 That’s going to bring a warming trend into Wisconsin to wrap up this week.
 Look for high temperatures in the middle 70s tomorrow, with lower 80s on Saturday.